 The Totoro Forest in Sayama

-Many scenes and images from Totoro's film were based on the Sayama Hills (Hills).
-This forest is located in Yamaguchi and is divided into 39 areas, with striking scenarios for fans.
-When traveling through this area you will find residential places, tourist spots, various objects and references to the film, perfect for taking pictures.
-In addition to being able to know all the vegetation and nature present in the totoro film.
-It is a public forest, no cost to visit and you are free to take pictures.
-There are small shops and cafes in the area.
+Many scenes and images from the Totoro movie were based on the Sayama Hills.
+This forest is located in Yamaguchi and is divided into 39 areas, with striking scenery for fans.
+While traveling through this area, you will find residential locations, tourist spots, various objects, and references to the film, perfect for taking photos.
+In addition to being able to see all the vegetation and nature present in the Totoro movie.
+It is a public forest, free to visit, and you are free to take photos.
+There are small shops and cafés in the area.

-In the area of Mikajima and Tokorozawa near Tokyo in Saitama you will find 18 more forests that bear the name of totoro and influenced the creation of the film.
-For more information on all these areas, we recommend accessing this PDF by clicking here.
+In the Mikajima and Tokorozawa area near Tokyo in Saitama, you can find 18 more forests named after Totoro that influenced the creation of the film.
+For more information about all these areas, we recommend accessing this PDF by clicking here.

-The Cat Bus from the movie is not just fantasy, in Japan there are several real catbuses scattered around.
+The Catbus from the movie is not just fantasy; in Japan, there are several real catbuses scattered around.
 Even some preschools use themed buses for students.
-It is impossible to live in Japan and not come across anything related to totoro.
-What do you think about this?
-Do you know other places or thematic situations?
-Leave it in the comments and share with friends.
-There are several thematic things in relation to the film in Japan, to finish we will leave some images and videos below:
+It is impossible to live in Japan and not come across anything related to Totoro.
+What do you think about that?
+Do you know other themed locations or situations?
+Leave a comment and share with friends.
+There are many themed things related to the movie in Japan, to finish, let’s leave some images and videos below:

 Watch the videos below to travel more: